draganstefanovic12/Cinema-log/README.md

 I've set up an authorization too using JWT and I'm using bcrypt to hash and salt the passwords.

-Come check out the site and recommend me some movies, my username is dragan
+Come check out the site and recommend me some movies, my username is dragan.

 <a href="https://draganstefanovic12.github.io/Cinema-log/#/">Live Project</a>